 So, what is a digital tachograph driver card?
-The main function of modern tachograph cards is to record the speed and the distance travelled by goods vehicles (e.g. HGVs).
+The main function of modern digi tacho cards is recording the speed and the distance travelled by goods vehicles (e.g. HGVs).

 Follow these steps if you are not sure how to get a digital tachograph card.
 The information will help lorry and bus drivers make a digital tachograph card application.